kevinegstorf/vanilla-chuck/README.md

 - remove console logs√
 - fix bug when no there are no saved jokes√
 - removed rendered saved jokes when clear button is pressed
+- update service worker√

 ### Monday
-- refactor
-- fix styles
+- fix form styles
+- create reusable joke card
 - add joke search feature
-- fix SW clear cache bug(1/2)
+- remove single joke from list

 ##
 - show no jokes selected and redirect to home